WoTTsecurity/agent/docs/examples/simple-webapp-auth/README.md

 ```

-This can occur if the requirements file does not install properly.
-A simple fix is installing flask using `pip3 install flask` globally.
+This can occur if the requirements file does not install properly or you are in the wrong virtualenv.
+Make sure to source your venv and install requirements.txt properly
-Also, make sure you use pip3 commands as the apps are written in python3 and sudo appropriately.

 **404: Not Found when running either app.py or installing requirements.txt**